Drug information provided by: IBM Micromedex

 This medicine sometimes causes nausea and vomiting.
 However, it is very important that you continue to receive the medicine, even if you begin to feel ill.
 Ask your doctor for ways to lessen these effects.

 Drink at least 2 liters of fluids per day while you are using this medicine.
-This will help prevent dehydration and keep your kidneys working well.
+This will help prevent dehydration.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.